ibrahiem96/slybot/README.md

 4. Reports if a file uploaded is greater than 25MB
 5. Can run from a docker file
 6. Integrated with Webhook URL to provide pretty-formatted JSON messages in channels.
+7. Command handler (slackbot can listen to commands and carry them out)

 ##### Goals for the future
-1. Add handler for when rtm disconnects (to automatically reconnect)
-2. Determine if slack notifications/settings are accessible by bot; if so, subscribe to and interact with notification
+1. Determine if slack notifications/settings are accessible by bot; if so, subscribe to and interact with notification
-3. Command handler (allows direct interaction with the bot from the user. i.e. if a user were to say "get me a list of all active users", the bot would then comply)
-4. Write client code with wrapper functions
+2. Write client code with wrapper functions
-5. Setup EC2 Instance from which to run the dockerfile

 ## Setup